Zagrios/bs-manager/CONTRIBUTING.md

 ### Distribution prerequisites

-Install the packages for your distribution, then run `mise install` and `npm ci` from the repository root.
+Install the packages for your distribution, then run `mise install` and `pnpm install` from the repository root.

 Fedora 44: